nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Company Restrictions <a id="c-company-restrictions"></a>

-* The `COMPANY_NAME` should only contain alphanumeric characters and spaces, but not blank, and have a character limit of at most 30.
+* The `COMPANY_NAME` should only contain alphanumeric characters and spaces, and have a character limit of at most 30.
 * The `PHONE_NUMBER` should only contain numbers, and be at least 3 digits long and at most 14 digits.
 * The `EMAIL` should be of the format local-part@domain and adhere to the following constraints:
     * The local-part should only contain alphanumeric characters and these special characters, excluding the